-Sex During Third Trimester – Making Love in Late Pregnancy
+Sex During Third Trimester – What Safe, What Not?

 Sex During Late Pregnancy – Is It Safe?

-Yes, sex during pregnancy is perfectly safe if you have a healthy pregnancy throughout.
+Can you have sex in the third trimester?
+Yes, sex during pregnancy in the third trimester is perfectly safe if you have a healthy pregnancy throughout (1).
 By using the recommended positions, sex can continue right until the last month of the pregnancy.
-It is recommended that you avoid anal sex during pregnancy as haemorrhoids can cause rectal bleeding and make sex uncomfortable and painful.
+It is suggested that you avoid anal sex during pregnancy, as haemorrhoids can cause rectal bleeding and make sex uncomfortable and painful.

-In the last trimester, your belly grows large and as a result, you might not find sex exciting.
-Other factors that can dampen the excitement during the last trimester are swollen feet, back pain, exhaustion, leaky breasts, varicose veins, swollen vagina, and pelvic pressure.
+In the last trimester, your belly grows large, and as a result, you might not find sex exciting (6).
+Other factors that can dampen the excitement in the previous trimester are swollen feet, back pain, exhaustion, leaky breasts, varicose veins, swollen vagina, and pelvic pressure.

-But if you wish to still go ahead and make love, then you can experiment with different positions.
+But if you wish to continue making love, you can experiment with different positions.
 For instance, you can ask your partner to penetrate you from behind with both of you in the spoon position.
 As this requires minimal movement on your part, it is safer.
 Find out the positions you’re comfortable with before taking the plunge.

 Benefits of Having Sex During the Third Trimester

-Having sex during the third trimester has a lot of benefits, such as:
+Many couples wonder about the safety and comfort of engaging in 3rd-trimester sex.
+Having sex during pregnancy third trimester has a lot of benefits, such as:

 - Improved bonding between partners and intimacy is kept alive.

-- Semen contains a certain hormone called prostaglandin which softens the cervix during sex and causes contractions.
+- Semen contains a particular hormone called prostaglandin, which softens the cervix during sex and causes contractions (9).

 - Orgasms strengthen the pelvis and prepare the body for pregnancy.